Adv-R-Programming/Adv-R-Reader/content/class_worksheets/14_parallel/_index.en.md

 got and lower it by one.
 This will always leave one core free for your computer to do other important things, like let you move the mouse.

-Once we have than number in mind, we can start preparing for running code in parallel.
+Once we have our maximum safe number in mind, we can start preparing for running code in parallel.
 We’ll be using the `future` package to coordinate our parallel code; more specifically the `future.apply` package. `future` lets you write parallel code in a generic way, and then adapt how the code is actually executed later.
-This can be really helpful if you swap between machines often like I do.
+This can be really helpful if you swap between machines often like I do (or how we will next week).

 To create our parallel plan, all we need to do is load the `future.apply` package, and run the `plan()` function.
 The options for